+Section 1.
+The Board of Directors hereby adopts the FY 2024-25 Operating Budget.

-- Section 1.
-The Board of Directors hereby adopts the FY 2023-24 Operating Budget. - Section 2.
-The Board of Directors hereby adopts the FY 2024-28 Capital Investment Plan. - Section 3.
+Section 2.
+The Board of Directors hereby adopts the FY 2024-25 Capital Budget.

+Section 3.
+The Board of Directors hereby adopts the FY 2025-29 Capital Investment Plan.

+Section 4.
 This resolution shall take effect immediately upon its adoption.

-PASSED AND ADOPTED at a meeting of the Board of Directors of San Diego Community Power held on June 22, 2023.
+PASSED, APPROVED AND ADOPTED at a meeting of the Board of Directors of San Diego Community Power held on June 27, 2024.